- Student Life

 Dr Andrew Cameron

 Andrew completed his Bachelor of Engineering at the University of Queensland, with a double major in Chemical and Biological Engineering.
 Here, he then went on to complete a PhD in the Tissue Engineering and Microfluidics group at the Australian Institute of Bioengineering and Nanotechnology.
 His thesis analysed the influence of viscoelastic biomaterial properties on mesenchymal stem cell behaviour and phenotype.
 While finishing his PhD, Andrew also completed a Graduate Certificate in Research Commercialisation.
 His primary area of research at the RCSI is the development of films from natural materials for use in corneal tissue regeneration.
+He also works on other projects elucidating the change in cell response to mechanical stimulation when affected by age and disease conditions.

 Dr Amro Widaa